Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Generalised Binary Modalities over Ternary Relations

-Our lifting results from quantales to convolution algebras in the forthcoming sections preserve distributivity and complementation properties of the quantale, and our Isabelle proofs cover these cases.
+The annihilation laws $x \cdot 0 = 0 =0 \cdot x$ hold in any quantale because $\Sup \emptyset = 0$.
+Our lifting results from quantales to convolution algebras in the forthcoming sections preserve distributivity and complementation properties of the quantale.
 For the sake of simplicity, however, we present our results for quantales only and leave the extensions to distributive or boolean quantales implicit.
 They can be found in our Isabelle theories.